Nozbe/Michael.team/en/cuts.md

 ## Notes for [Apple Watch](/applewatch)

+- [WatchNotes 2.0](https://www.icloud.com/shortcuts/7be32e54a3d242c18f629e4ae4cdd9a5) with sorting, improved menu with copy to clipboard, combining both WatchNotes and WatchNote essentially. - 06.08.24
 - [WatchNote](https://www.icloud.com/shortcuts/b075cee4a0a54e61bc3758b3c88f2e0c) - [How I add a simple note to the Apple Watch](/watchnote/) - 07.12.23
 - [WatchNotes](https://www.icloud.com/shortcuts/78a978eb72b747ca902be2326b7362bb) - [Advanced note taking with multiple notes on the Apple Watch](/watchnotes/) - 27.02.24
 - [SMSNote](https://www.icloud.com/shortcuts/65685f0a9c6e466a83eada7303b2b6fd) - [Sending short messages to yourself as a substitute for note taking](/smsnote/)